christofergass02/FW64/README.md

 Repository contains a Python file, CSV file, and READM file.

+### HOW TO PLAY
+First downloaded the Python file from the repository.
+Once downloaded the file can then be opened in the command line to be played. if Python 3 is not installed install Python 3.
+The player types the controls 'left', 'right', 'yes', and 'no' to navigate the avatar through the eastern side of the fairgrounds.
+There are three ways the player can complete the game: run out of money, run out of time, or reach the Lake Amusement Area or Transportation Area.
+Once the game has ended the screen will quit back to the command prompt window.

 ### TITLE:

 Fair World 64: A Text-Based Game of the 1964-1965 World’s Fair